Stationary measures and random walks on $\tilde{A}_2$-buildings: Convergence to a chamber at infinity

-\begin{thm}[Simplicity of the Lyapunov spectrum] Let $X$ be a separable complete building of type $\tilde{A}_2$ and let $G$ be a locally compact second countable group acting continuously by isometries and non-elementarily on $X$.
+\begin{thm}[Simplicity of the Lyapunov spectrum] Let $X$ be a separable complete building of type $\tilde{A}_2$ and let $G$ be a discrete countable group acting continuously by isometries and non-elementarily on $X$.
 Let $\mu$ be an admissible measure on $G$ with finite second moment.
 Then there exists a regular $\lambda \in \mathfrak{a}^{++}$ such that for almost every $\omega \in \Omega$, $(Z_n(\omega))$ is $\lambda$-regular.
 In particular, $(Z_n o)$ converges almost surely to a regular point of the visual boundary. \end{thm}